Wondering How Big Your Puppy or Kitten Is Gonna Get?

 Now, just because your puppy or kitten veers from a typical growth curve doesn’t mean it’s time to panic.
 And it doesn’t mean that you should immediately adjust your pet’s food intake up or down.
 But it could indicate that it’s time to check in with your veterinarian.
 Together, you can look at the growth trajectory, consider your puppy or kitten’s overall health, and determine if you should make any adjustments to care.

-“The growth charts are a great way to keep pet parents engaged in their puppy’s or kitten’s development and give them reassurance that they’re staying on top of their pet’s health,” says Dr. German.
+“The growth charts are a great way to keep pet parents engaged in their puppy’s or kitten’s development and give them reassurance that they’re staying on top of their pet’s health,” Dr. German adds.
 And the tracking doesn’t need to stop once your pet reaches adulthood.
 In fact, regularly weighing pets throughout their lives can alert you to subtle changes that would be hard to see with the naked eye.

 “The only way you really know how much to feed your pet is by whether they are gaining, maintaining, or losing weight.
 If you’re carefully measuring your dog’s food every day and he’s gaining weight, you know you’re feeding too much.
 If he’s losing, you’re feeding too little.
 So even after pets reach their adult weight, I still recommend that pet owners weigh them every three months.
 This will allow them to make any needed adjustments to their pet’s food intake before a weight problem gets out of hand and becomes more difficult to manage,” he explains.

-Start Plotting
+Start plotting

 If you want to track your pet’s growth, we’ve made it easy.
 Just create an account on Kinship and added your puppy or kitten to your profile.
 Then head over to the growth chart tool opens in a new taband start logging weight entries every four weeks until your little kiddo is all grown up.
 The process is simple, and the information invaluable.